popovanton0/kira/README.md

 Automatically generates UI demos which allow users to call any function (including composable ones) with any parameters.
 Useful for building demo screens in playground apps of various design systems.

+## Development Status
+In active development, no usable version is released

 ## Getting Started

 [![Release](https://jitpack.io/v/popovanton0/kira.svg)](https://jitpack.io/#popovanton0/kira)